10 Nutrients to Improve Thyroid Function

 Oxidative stress increases under conditions of nutrient deficiency and further triggers a problem in metabolic pathways.
 Deficiencies in the following nutrients can manifest in the body in several ways.
 Some of these include: (5, 6, 7)

-• Hair changes including brittleness, loss of pigment or alopecia.
+• Hair changes include brittleness, loss of pigment, or alopecia.
 Can also affect eyebrows, eyelashes, and nails (Zinc deficiency)

 • Irritability, depression, and skin rashes (Zinc, iodine and/or vitamin B12 deficiency)